 Bake the base in a preheated oven for about 15 minutes.
 This will make the base extra crunchy and delicious!

 Unlike dates, sweetened condensed coconut milk makes a BEAUTIFUL and luxuriously smooooth caramel.
 If you cook it for a short time, you'll get a runny pourable caramel.
-But if you cook it for a little longer, you'll have caramel perfect for caramel slice or this vegan twix!
+But if you cook it for a little longer, your caramel will be perfect for vegan twix bars or even caramel slice (millionaire shortbread)!

 Caramel needs to reach the FIRM BALL stage

 I won't lie... making traditional caramel (with vegan ingredients or not) is a real craft.
-I tried guessing whether the caramel was ready based on colour but it is not accurate.
+I tried guessing whether the caramel was ready based on color but it is not accurate.

 The caramel is the best consistency when it reaches the 'firm ball' stage.
 This makes a sturdy but gooey caramel which is easy to cut, eat and is as close as possible to the original twix.